 But even drugging a child as part of an extortion plot wasn't Evan Chandler's lowest point.
 That came when he petitioned the court to allow him to release an album of music about the supposed sexual abuse of his own son.

 As for the media, this latest incident cements once more the industry's almost total unwillingness to report fairly or accurately on Michael Jackson, particularly on the bogus allegations of sexual abuse that were levelled against him.
-None of the aforementioned information and evidence was included in any article about Chandler's suicide that I have read so far, despite the fact that I personally delivered it to at least one newspaper which has repeatedly paid me as a Jackson expert on other stories.
+None of the aforementioned information and evidence was included in any article about Chandler's suicide that I have read so far, despite the fact that I personally delivered it to at least one newspaper which specifically asked me to supply it.

 Exculpatory facts are overlooked in favour of salacious myths.
 A black humanitarian is tarred as a paedophile and his white extortionist is painted as a martyr.